 - Get on schedule.
-Active or athletic children should drink fluids on a regular basis.
-Create a "fluid schedule" in which your child drinks a certain amount of fluids before, during, and after practices, games, and competitions.
-Children should drink more if they are working out in hot, humid, sunny conditions, or if they sweat a lot.
+Active or athletic children should drink fluids regularly.
+Help them avoid getting dehydrated by making up a "fluid schedule" so they can drink a certain amount before, during, and after practices, games, and meets.
+Kids should drink more if they are working out in hot, sunny, or humid conditions, or if they sweat a lot.
 Water intake should increase a few days before major games or tournaments.

 - Drink early.
-By the time a child is thirsty, he or she may already be dehydrated.
+By the time a child gets thirsty, they may already be dehydrated.

 - Drink enough.
-The American Academy of Pediatrics suggests that a child weighing about 88 pounds drink 5 ounces of cold tap water every 20 minutes.
-Children and teens weighing 132 pounds should drink 9 ounces of cold tap water every 20 minutes.
-One ounce typically equals two kid-size gulps.
+According to the American Academy of Pediatrics, a child of about 88 pounds should drink 5 ounces of cold water every 20 minutes.
+Children and teens around 132 pounds should drink 9 ounces of cold water every 20 minutes.
+One ounce is equal to two kid-size gulps.

-- What to avoid: Dehydrating beverages such as caffeinated beverages (sodas, iced tea).
+- What to avoid: Caffeinated beverages (sodas, iced tea).
 Caffeine is a diuretic, meaning the kid might have to pee more, causing them to lose more fluid and become dehydrated even quicker.

 How Do I Know if My Child is Dehydrated?

-If your child is complaining about any of the following symptoms, he or she may be dehydrated:
+If your child has about any of the following symptoms, they may be dehydrated: